lukamiletic95/papers/Push pull push HEAP PSS.md

 Whenever a *C* node sends its transaction T to a *FN* node, function *publish()* is called.
 It first checks if the client's transaction is valid, then adds it to the Mempool and gossips its identifier.

 When a *FN* node receives a *PROPOSE* message, it replies with a *REQUEST* message which contains only the requests for those transactions that haven't been requested before.
-Note that a node requests a certain transaction only once.
+Note that a node requests a transaction only once.

 #### 2. HEAP